Chris Owens

 Nissan Zahavi

-On April 27, 2004, at the age of 67, Mr. Nissan Zahavi earned his 4th degree black belt from the United States Judo Federation.
+At age 67, Nissan Zahavi earned his fourth-degree black belt from the United States Judo Federation, demonstrating lifelong dedication to martial arts and personal discipline.

 Bill Cocreham

-On July 24, 2003, at the age of 77, Bill Cocreham successfully negotiated the donation of the old Sears building on Florida Boulevard to the Baton Rouge Recreation and Parks Commission (BREC).
+At age 77, Bill Cocreham negotiated the donation of the old Sears building to BREC, transforming it into a valuable public resource for Baton Rouge residents.

 C.J.
 Christ

-On November 2, 2010, at age 81, Mr. Charles “C.J.”
-Christ secured funding for the Regional Military Museum in Houma, ensuring its stature as a world-class archive and educational resource on American military history.
+At age 81, C.J.
+Christ secured funding for the Regional Military Museum in Houma, helping preserve American military history for future generations.

 Toni Wendel

-On May 12, 2011, at age 70, Mrs. Ilone “Toni” Wendel led a visiting delegation from the American Institute of Architects on a tour of her most recently completed project—a spectacular renovation of the Cotton Mill clock tower in downtown New Orleans.
+At age 70, Toni Wendel led a tour of her latest architectural achievement—a stunning renovation of the Cotton Mill clock tower in downtown New Orleans.

 Milton Cambre

-On October 31, 2011, at age 76, Milton Cambre launched the second phase of construction on Wetland Watchers Park, a 26-acre preserve on the shores of Lake Pontchartrain.
+At age 76, Milton Cambre launched the second phase of Wetland Watchers Park, expanding a 26-acre nature preserve to educate and inspire environmental stewardship.

 Robert Claverie